jingkaihe/llm-agent-from-scratch/README.md

       ENV_VAR: value
 ```

+Or simply `cp mcp.yaml.sample mcp.yaml` if you want to start with a sample configuration.

 Each server is identified by a unique name (e.g., `github`, `filesystem`) and tools from that server will be prefixed with `mcp__server_name__`.

 #### Configuration Options